DataScienceSpecialization/courses/06_StatisticalInference/01_01_Introduction/index.md

 Statistical inference is the process of drawing formal conclusions from data.

-In our class, we wil define formal statistical inference as settings where one wants to infer facts about a population using noisy statistical data where uncertainty must be accounted for.
+In our class, we will define formal statistical inference as settings where one wants to infer facts about a population using noisy statistical data where uncertainty must be accounted for.

 ---